 I am a tax agent, and all of my customers are tax agents, so this statement may seem self-serving, but I genuinely believe that one of the critical ways to improve the operation of the Australian tax system is for the ATO to elevate the status of tax and BAS agents within its culture and operations.

 Tax and BAS agents are the individuals who have chosen to spend their lives immersed in the complexities of the tax system and to make a living from it.
-They have the one-to-one connection with the taxpayers.
+They have a one-to-one connection with the taxpayers.
 Taxpayers who use the services of tax and BAS agents trust them.
 For the most part, these taxpayers will do whatever their tax professionals advise.

 I also believe that the current information system the ATO has for obtaining the views of tax and BAS agents is not working.
 I don’t think I could find a tax or BAS agent that would disagree with me.